AbbasKhan01/Simple-Polling-using-Meteor/README.md

-react-flux-cart
+simple-shopping-cart-react-flux
 ===============

-Code for the tutorial by @kenwheeler: Create a Shopping Cart Using React.js and Flux
+Code for the web application simple Shopping Cart Using React.js and Flux